openSUSE MicroOS Design

 The package list is similar to the SUSE Linux Enterprise Server minimal system.

 There is no guarantee for a stable ABI: packages will be introduced if needed and removed if no longer needed.
 This is not considered to be a disadvantage, as the customer workload runs in a container.
-On the contrary the advantage is that only the minimal set of software necessary to do the requested job.
+On the contrary the advantage is that only the minimal set of software necessary to do the requested job is installed.

 Additional RPM packages for hardware enablement, logging, monitoring and similar tasks are available on the installation media.
 The online repository is identical to the openSUSE Tumbleweed repository.

-/@/<subvolumes> - Default subvolumes (see the list of default subvolumes on the BTRFS support page) -> /root - root user home directory -> /cloud-init-config - Configuration files for cloud-init stored in the image -> /.snapshots/1/snapshot - Initial installation of Base OS -> /.snapshots/2/snapshot - Base OS after first update -> /.snapshots/3/snapshot - Base OS after second update -> /.snapshots/X/snasphot - Base OS after (X-1) updates
+/@/<subvolumes> - Default subvolumes (see the list of default subvolumes on the BTRFS support page) -> /root - root user home directory -> /boot/writable - store for early boot services (GRUB, Ignition) -> /cloud-init-config - Configuration files for cloud-init stored in the image -> /.snapshots/1/snapshot - Initial installation of Base OS -> /.snapshots/2/snapshot - Base OS after first update -> /.snapshots/3/snapshot - Base OS after second update -> /.snapshots/X/snasphot - Base OS after (X-1) updates

 With the exception of the .snapshots subvolumes, the non-default subvolumes listed above are added by default in openSUSE Kubic in order to ensure it's possible to write to those locations when the rest of the root filesystem is read-only.